NitorCreations/vault/README.md

 ```

 Obviously you need to make sure that in the context of running the vault,
-there is some sort of way for providing kms permissions by for example adding the decryptPolicy managed policy
+there is some sort of way for providing KMS permissions by for example adding the decryptPolicy managed policy
-from the vault Cloudformation stack to the ec2 instance or whatever runs the code.
+from the vault Cloudformation stack to the EC2 instance or whatever runs the code.

 To decrypt the parameter value at stack creation or update time, use a custom resource: